Land0fChocolate/NewEmeraldRomHack/README.md

 Possible future additions if I ever feel like doing more work on Energized Emerald.

+- Labels for ability description and IV/EV stats in Pokemon summary screen.
 - Implement Zinnia's battle theme.
 Song is in game data, but not playing well.
 May be that I haven't figured out the right voicegroup or the song I chose isn't viable to use with GBA sound.
 Violin sound samples have been added as well just for this song.
 - Implement the multi-ability pop-up box in battles.
 The code is there, I just can't configure it right.
 - An event for Winona.